averagebagelenjoyer/2BOS/README.md

 ## Q&A

 ### How was `2BOS` derived?
+The original name was, `FTUIBOS`, which standed for Fully Text User Interface Based Operating System.
 Remove the `F`, now you have `TUIBOS`.
 Seperate `TUI` and `BOS`.
 In my eyes `TUI` looks like it should sound like `TWO`, and `BOS` should sound like `BOSS`.
 Therefore, `2BOS` would be a good shortening.
+And boom, `2BOS` was born.

 ### What is the point?
 GUI is beginner-friendly.
 CLI is powerful.